Spreading-splashing transition of nanofluid droplets on a smooth flat surface

-To obtain the desired range of $\We$ and $\Re$ numbers, the drop impact velocity is varied by changing the release height from 100 to 500~mm.
-The drop diameter and the impact velocity are measured via image processing.
-In particular, the impact speed of each drop is obtained by analyzing the positions in subsequent frames using a simplified Particle Tracking Velocimetry algorithm.
-Images that are used in the analyses possess a field of view of 896$\times$288 pixels and the typical resolution is about 60~pixels/mm.
-The drops always had a spherical shape before the impact thanks to the constant volume infusions from the syringe pump, allowing us to disregard the shape effect.
-Their circularity is also cross-checked during the data post-processing.
-The drops are released onto the same sapphire surface during each measurement set to exclude the surface roughness effect as well~\cite{Palacios2012}.
-The surface is cleaned by an optical cleaning tissue after every drop.
-Moreover, all experiments are performed at a constant ambient temperature ($21 \pm 1$\deg), and ambient pressure (atmospheric pressure) since lower ambient pressure may completely suppress splashing~\cite{Xu2005, Xu2007}.
-In other words, to keep the effects of nanoparticles on splashing in the focus of attention, other triggering parameters, such as surrounding gas pressure~\cite{Xu2005} or surface structure~\cite{Gipperich2010} are excluded from the set of parameters by conducting experiments at atmospheric pressure and always using the same surface.
+To obtain the desired range of $\We$ and $\Re$ numbers, the drop impact velocity is varied by changing the release height from 10 to 50~cm.
+The drop diameter and the impact velocity are calculated via image post-processing.
+In particular, the impact speed of each drop is obtained by analyzing the positions in subsequent frames using a simplified particle tracking velocimetry algorithm.
+The analyzed images possess a field of view of 896$\times$288 pixels and their typical resolution is about 60~pixels/mm.
+The drops always have a spherical shape upon impact thanks to the constant volume infusion rate of the syringe pump, allowing us to disregard the shape effect.
+Their circularity is also cross-checked during the image post-processing.
+The drops are released onto the same sapphire substrate to exclude the surface roughness effect as well~\cite{Palacios2012}.
+The substrate is cleaned by an optical cleaning tissue after every drop.
+Moreover, all experiments are performed at a constant ambient temperature ($21 \pm 1$\deg) and atmospheric ambient pressure.
+In other words, to keep the effects of nanoparticles on splashing in the focus of attention, other triggering factors, such as surrounding gas pressure or surface structure are excluded from the set of parameters by conducting experiments at atmospheric pressure and always using the same surface.

 Excessively long time intervals between consecutive drop impact tests may alter the glycerol concentration at the needle tip due to air humidity.
 This may be one of the possible reasons of the discrepancies in literature for the splashing thresholds~\cite{Palacios2012}.
-Therefore, 2-3 drops are released from the needle before each measurement to ensure no variation of the glycerol concentration of the sample.
+Therefore, 2-3 drops are always released from the needle tip before each measurement to avoid any variation in the glycerol concentration.